bababouf/Search-Engine/README.md

 Although term frequency combined with inverse document frequency solves several problems, it still does not account for varying document lengths.
 Assume a situation where two documents are present within a vast corpus; one document gives 3 paragraphs talking about giraffes, and another document contains the entire book that the paragraphs are contained in.
 In this situation, if the user was searching for "giraffes" both documents would be ranked the same, even though one document is clearly far more focused on the subject.
 In this way, the length of documents must be taken into account.

 Below I show each of the formulas for the four ranking schemes that the application offers.
 Each formula uniquely determines weights for the query terms (WQT), the documents (WDT), and takes into account the length of the document (LD).

+Each ranking scheme uses the following logic for determining which documents will be in the results set:

+For each term t in the query,
+   1. Calculate WQT
+   2. For each document d in term t's posting list:

+      i.
+Aquire an accumulator value AD.

+      ii.
+Calculate WDT

+      iii.
+Increase AD by WQT * WDT

+   4. Once all documents have been traversed, for each nonzero AD value, divide AD by LD.
+   5. Return the top 10 documents with the highest AD values

+Below are the formulas and brief explanations for calculating WQT, WDT, and LD for each of the ranking schemes.

 1. Default

    ![](https://i.gyazo.com/eb608bfd40a7f0f1879603e38d58698d.png)